*Photo by Just B Photo*

 It carried into my twenties as I had the INSANE PRIVILEGE of getting out of Ohio and moving to Hawaii after college.
 Oh yes.
 It was paradise.
 And yes, I miss it every single day.
 But, truly, like any place that you call home, your challenges and struggles don’t just vanish.
 You still have tough days.
 Here, not only was I supposed to be happy because I was the happy girl; I was also supposed to be happy because I was in paradise.

-On top of it, there are some – not all – but some people out there who like to paint military spouse life as nothing short of glamorous.
+On top of it, there are some – not all – but some people who paint military spouse life as nothing short of glamorous.
 The uniforms, the Pinterest-y homecomings, the care packages and letters, and – oh boy – the discounted grocery shopping.
 With three deployments under our belt and many more ahead, there is nothing that irks me more when I confide in people about military life only to be told some form of “Smile through it!
 Only x more days to go!”

 Then when I became a mom and welcomed the most beautiful little blessing into the world, my heart has never felt so full.
 Oh, but there are off days.
 Days where I am so touched out and exhausted that I just need to sit down in silence and take a break.
-With wine.

 And since becoming a mom, I’ve shared these moments with other moms.
 Moms, who, for once, didn’t tell me that despite my feelings I should just be happy.
 Instead, they just responded with a form of, “I hear you, and I’ve been there.”

 This. this is what we need more of.
-Because telling me to be happy when I’m sad, to be “on” when I’m off or to be grateful when I’m frustrated completely devalues my feelings.
+Because telling me to be happy when I’m sad, to be “on” when I’m off, or to be grateful when I’m frustrated completely devalues my feelings.

 I am happy, and that’s not mistaken.
 But I also have off days and quiet days, whether I’m in paradise or not.
 I can find the strength to get through a 7-month deployment, but that doesn’t mean I always want to be strong.
 And I whole-heartedly love my baby to the ends of this Earth, but that doesn’t mean I love every second of motherhood.